-🙀 Checking a Scan Job
+Checking a Scan Job

 The Check button allows you to select the scan jobs to be scanned.
-Checked scan jobs are the ones that are scanned when you click the OK/Scan button in the Preview window.
-The check button is a toggle for checking/unchecking a scan job.
+Checked scan jobs are the ones that are scanned when you click the Batch/Scan button to button in the Preview window.
+The check button is a toggle for checking/ unchecking a scan job.